Research

 Catalan phonology includes numerous consonant alternations found at the right edge of stems, such as [san-ə] ~ [sa] ‘healthy-fem./masc’.
 These alternations have been subjected to extensive analysis and have been frequently used as the basis of problem sets and computational studies.
 They bear on several important research questions including exceptionality, opacity, and saltation.
 However, no study has yet investigated the extent to which speakers actually generalize the patterns attested in the lexicon.
 Our study addresses this gap with two "wug test" experiments, one using elicited production, the other using acceptability judgments.

-This work will be presented as a talk at the Annual Meeting on Phonology (AMP) in November 2024 at Rutgers University in New Brunswick, New Jersey.
+This work was presented as a talk at the Annual Meeting on Phonology (AMP) in November 2024 at Rutgers University in New Brunswick, New Jersey.

 Phonotactics and Morpheme Discovery